-- 1. Taxation.
-IRA distributions which are not rolled over will be taxed as income in the year distributed except for the portion of your aggregate SIMPLE IRA and traditional IRA distributions that represents your nondeductible contributions or nontaxable rollover amounts.
+- Taxation.
+IRA distributions which are not rolled over will be taxed as income in the year distributed except for the portion of your aggregate SIMPLE IRA and traditional IRA distributions that represents your nondeductible contributions, nontaxable rollover amounts, or other nontaxable basis amounts.
 You may also be subject to state or local taxes and withholding on your IRA distributions. - Earnings.
 Earnings, including gains and losses, on your IRA will not be subject to federal income taxes until they are considered distributed. - 3.
 Ordinary Income Taxation.
 Your taxable IRA distribution is usually included in gross income in the distribution year.
 IRA distributions are not eligible for special tax treatments, such as ten year averaging, that may apply to other employer-sponsored retirement plan distributions.